ccojocar/rproxy/tests/downstream/README.md

 ## Run

-You can build and run the serice using as follows:
+You can build and run the serice using the following commands:

 ```
 make build